-If you see a swarm of bees, or a hive where it doesn't belong, you can fill out the info below, & we can help you connect with a local beekeeper who can rescue the bees and provide a home where they can be safe & productive.
+If you see honey bees where they don't belong, please tell us, & we can help you connect with a local beekeeper who can rescue the bees and provide a home where they can be safe & productive.

 Metro Beekeepers Association (MBA) and it's officers make no representation of the skill or qualifications of any beekeeper, and cannot be held liable for damages or injuries caused by the handling, removal, or transport of honey bees.